Sports psychology guidelines for sports parents

 Guidelines for Sports Parents

-Your own agenda is not your young athlete's.
+Your agenda is not your young athlete's.
 They compete in sports for many reasons.
 They enjoy the competition, like the social aspect, engage with being part of a team, and enjoy the challenge of setting goals.
-You might have a different agenda than your young athlete and you need to recognize that it is their sport, not yours.
+You might have a different agenda than your young athlete, and you need to recognize that it is their sport, not yours.

 Emphasize a mental focus on the process of execution instead of results or trophies.
 We live in a society that focuses on results and winning, but winning comes from working the process and enjoying the ride.
 Teach your young athlete to focus on the process of the challenge of playing one shot, stroke, or race at a time instead of the number of wins or trophies.

 Refrain from game-time coaching.
-During a competition, it is time to just let them play.
+During a competition, it is time just to let them play.
 All the practice should be set aside because this is the time that athletes need trust in the training and react on the court or field.
 "Just do it" as the saying goes.
 Too much coaching (or over-coaching) can lead to mistakes and cautious performance (called paralysis by over-analysis).
-Save the coaching for practice and use encouragement at the game time instead.
+Save the coaching for practice and use encouragement at a game time instead.

 Help your athlete to detach self-esteem from achievement.
 Too many athletes attach self-worth to the level of performance or outcomes.
 Help your young athlete understand that they are a person FIRST who happens to be an athlete instead of an athlete who happens to be a person.
 Success, or the number of wins, should not determine a person's self-esteem.

 Ask your young athlete the right questions.
 Asking the right questions after competition and games will tell your young athlete what you think is important in sports.
 If you ask, "Did you win?" they will think winning is important.
 If you ask, "Did you have fun?" he or she will assume having fun is important.